Â

 Pilot

-Plan and lead a one-time gathering to try out intergenerational ministry in your unique context.
-This may be a new gathering or a current gathering that you modify.
+Develop a concrete plan with action steps needed to hold an intergenerational event.
+This may be a new gathering or a current gathering that you modify to become intentionally intergenerational.

 5